 They will have to sort out other things like how to share their property and money, and if they are married then they will need to sort out a divorce as well, but all of these things take time and the most important thing is to make sure that you are safe and looked after.

-If you would like to speak to someone, you can call Childline on 0800 1111.
+If you need more emotional support and would like to speak to someone, you can call Childline on 0800 1111.
 There is a lot of useful information about family separation, written for children on the Childline website here.